Comando Truppe Alpine: World War II

 After World War I the corps was moved once again to Bologna until it moved to Verona in 1927 and tasked with territorial and defence duties along the valley of the Adige.
 The corps consisted of the 9th Infantry Division "Pasubio" in Verona and the 11th Infantry Division "Brennero" in Bolzano.
 In 1935 the corps was moved to Bolzano, but quickly dispatched to reinforce the Italian troops that faced stiffer than expected resistance during the Italian invasion of Abyssinia.
 The corps commanded the 5th Infantry Division "Cosseria", 1st Blackshirt Division "23 March" and 5th Blackshirt Division "1° Febbraio".
 During the campaign in Abyssinia the IV Army Corps participated in the Battle of Shire.

 After the return from Abyssinia the corps was tasked with defending the Northern borders of Italy.
-Specifically in the case of war with Hitlers Third Reich the corps was tasked with manning the Alpine Wall in South Tyrol and delaying the advancing enemy for as long as possible.
+Specifically in the case of war with Hitler's Third Reich the corps was tasked with manning the Alpine Wall in South Tyrol and delaying the advancing enemy for as long as possible.
 Although Germany and Italy signed the Pact of Steel in 1939 the construction of the fortifications along the Alpine Wall continued unabated.

 When Italy declared war on France on 10 June 1940 the corps was near the French-Italian border.
 The Italian Army only performed limited patrols and remained in its positions until after France had asked for an armistice on 20 June 1940.
 The next day the Italian divisions crossed the border in force, but stiff French resistance stopped them along the entire front after a few kilometres.
 During the campaign the corps commanded the 2nd Mountain Infantry Division "Sforzesca", 26th Mountain Infantry Division "Assietta" and 3rd Alpini Regiment.

 After the Italian invasion of Greece in October 1940 bogged down under stiff Greek resistance the IV Army Corps was dispatched to Albania to augment the Italian forces along the Epirus front.
 The corps commanded the 5th Alpine Division "Pusteria" and the 22nd Infantry Division "Cacciatori delle Alpi".
 After the war the corps returned to Bolzano.

 In July 1942 Benito Mussolini decided to scale up the Italian war effort in the Soviet Union.
 Seven fresh divisions were sent to Southern Russia to augment the existing Italian Expeditionary Corps in Russia.
 The 2nd Alpine Division "Tridentina", 3rd Alpine Division "Julia" and 4th Alpine Division "Cuneense" were sent to Russia and came under a newly raised corps, which was named Alpine Army Corps; the first time an Italian corps carried the name "Alpine".
 The three Alpini divisions were joined by the 156th Infantry Division "Vicenza", which performed garrison duties in the corps' rear area.